 After attending this course, the participant will know how to use advanced stochastic methods for analyzing population PK/PD data; structure the models into a MU-referencing format that will greatly increase the efficiency of the analyses; apply prior information from previous analyses to the present data; create population mixture models; create models for categorical data; use new abbreviated code features for easier modeling of inter-occasion variability; model additional mixed effects levels for grouping individuals, such as inter-clinical site variability; use the new DO loop feature in abbreviated code, such as for handling multiple bolus doses in transit compartment models that use the analytical absorption function.

 Additional topics covered are: parallel computing and dynamic memory allocation for efficient memory usage; symbolic referencing to thetas, etas, and sigmas; Monte Carlo search algorithms to improve FOCE estimation; built-in individual weighted residuals; bootstrap tools for simulation; and greater control in average eta shrinkage calculations.

-A discount of 15% is available to groups of 3 or more participants from the same organization.
+A 15% discount is available to groups of 3 or more from the same organization

 Please contact Lisa Wilhelm-Lear to register or request more information.

 Deadline for Registration